MerfAvenger/CGAD_Feedback_Week/README.md

 4 (/3) people do weird stuff with python.

 20/10/16
-- added shitty art assests sans bullets
+- added shitty art assests
 - basic movement (controls feel off)
 - test sprite for tank that rotates to face movement direction